-Ever since the chiptune music genre became a thing in the mid 2000s may independent developers have been creating software and hardware that either emulate vintage video game sound chips, use old stock sound chip in new synths, or even use the original game system hardware and building out sound chip triggering features.
+Ever since the chiptune music genre became a thing in the mid 2000s many independent developers have been creating software and hardware that either emulate vintage video game sound chips, use old stock sound chip in new synths, or even use the original game system hardware and building out sound chip triggering features.
 These would essentially turn a video game system into a midi controllable synthesizer in the form of custom carts and/or controller inputs.
-At Deep Signal Studios we have called a number of systems such as:

 RTP-MIDI, AppleMIDI or MIDI over Real Time Protocol is a way to send midi over a network in real time.
 Most of the time it is used to send midi within a local network to either hardware or software instruments but it can also be used to send midi over the internet.
 However, the timing is not always perfect.
 In my experiments, connecting to over the internet back to another local computer I experienced occasional lags, which got worse as I visited new web addresses that were data heavy like a YouTube video, but the lag went away a few seconds after the video got started.